catalyst-cooperative/open-energy-data-for-all/episodes/scraping-data.md

 Now we've learned about how to download data from websites and from APIs.
 But some questions linger...

-* you might remember seeing that 'warning' from the EIA API about only returning 5000 rows at a time... how can we get more?

 * often there are webpages with lots of links to data you want... copy-pasting each link into our code is a pain, and hardly better than just clicking each link to download the data.
 Is there a better way?

+* you might also remember seeing that 'warning' from the EIA API about only returning 5000 rows at a time... how can we get more?

 The thread connecting these two questions/problems is that sometimes your data lives behind *many* URLs, not just one.
+So you have to go get a bunch of separate data and glue it all together.

 ## Web scraping